Vector35/binaryninja-api/docs/dev/batch.md

 As mentioned above, Python's [Multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library is NOT safe for use with multithreaded libraries.
 That said, you can use it with the following conditions:

 - Make sure [to enable](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) `spawn` or `forkserver` mode as the default `fork` method **WILL CRASH OR HANG**.
 - Make sure to [set the thread-count](https://api.binary.ninja/binaryninja.mainthread-module.html#binaryninja.mainthread.set_worker_thread_count) appropriately.
-If you're going to spin up multiple processes, you don't want each process also spinning up CORE_COUNT - 1 threads (which is the default BN behavior)
+If you're going to spin up multiple processes, you don't want each process also spinning up CORE_COUNT - 1 threads (which is the default BN behavior).
+We recommend using a value of at least two.

 Here's a short example showing how that might work: